 Risks are assessed across a number of categories to ensure the full business impact has been taken into consideration.
 One of these metrics is the financial impact.
 Impact to business is measured in % of profit before tax (PBIT).
-A % PBIT greater than 20% is considered a major impact (substantive financial impact).
-A large risk in terms of likelihood is greater than 50% chance.
+In terms of total profit impact over 5 years, a PBIT greater than 20% is considered a moderate impact and above 50% a major financial impact.
+An event is considered 'very likely' if the probability of occurring is more than 80%, and likely if probability of occurring is greater than a 50% chance.